thycotic-ps/thycotic.secretserver/docs/about_topics/secret-dependencies/Dependency.md

         The Name of the Secret that the Secret Dependency is assigned to.

     Settings: object[]
         The Settings used by the Secret Dependency.
 (Ex: WaitBeforeSeconds, Database, Port, SSHKeyDigest).
-If a setting exists with the same name (or intent in the case of Port and SqlPort) as a field on the Dependency template's DependencyScanItemFields collection, the value assigned to the setting takes precidence and will overwrite the corresponding DependencyScanItemField.
+If a setting exists with the same name (or intent in the case of Port and SqlPort) as a field on the Dependency template's DependencyScanItemFields collection, the value assigned to the setting takes precedence and will overwrite the corresponding DependencyScanItemField.

     SortOrder: integer (int32)
         The sort order of the Secret Dependency in the group.
 Determines the order of execution of the dependencies within a group.